 mongo

 Congratulations!
 You have successfully installed MongoDB.
 Thanks for using this tutorial for installing MongoDB on your CentOS 8 system.
-For additional help or useful information, we recommend you to check the official MongoDB website.
+For additional help or useful information, we recommend you check the official MongoDB website.